Esplanade of the European Parliament: Name

 According to the Brussels government, the term the Mall, translated from the French le Mail, was given by the designers in reference to the game of mail (a form of croquet) that was played in 16th-century France on a raised grassy valley adjoining the Tuileries Palace Gardens.
 The proximity of Leopold Park to the esplanade, which was originally higher, led the designers to apply the term.

 The central and most representative part of the Mall was named the Solidarność 1980 Esplanade and runs parallel to the Rue de Trèves/Trierstraat between the Chaussée de Wavre/Steenweg op Waver and the Rue Belliard.
 This alludes to the Solidarność trade union and social movement, which is a symbol of the fight against the Iron Curtain because it played a central role in bringing Poland's suppressive Communist regime to an end in 1989.
 The central part of the esplanade between the Altiero Spinelli building and Place du Luxembourg was named the Simone Veil Agora in honour of the French politician Simone Veil, a former president of the European Parliament and survivor from the Auschwitz-Birkenau concentration camp.

 Events

 On 3 June 2010, the Belgian presidency of the Council of the European Union arranged a dance event, show and concert on the Esplanade and the Place du Luxembourg, inviting members of the public.
 Among the artists performing on the stage erected on the Agora of Solidarity were Brian Molko, Stromae and Sandra Kim.
 The celebration, themed "I ♥ EU" (pronounced "I love you"), ended with a fireworks display and a "late-night after party hosted by a top DJ".
-Belgian television broadcast the event, which also was available through the Eurovision network and on the website of the presidency.
+Belgian television broadcast the event, which also was available through the Eurovision network and on the presidency's website.